ang-zeyu/infisearch/docs/src/search_features.md

 ## Phrase Queries

-Phrase queries are also supported.
-However, these will not work if the [`withPositions`](./indexer/indexing.md#miscellaneous-options) index feature is disabled.
+Phrase queries are also supported by enclosing the relevant terms in `"..."`.

 ```
 "lorem ipsum" - documents containing "lorem" and "ipsum" appearing one after the other
 ```

+However, note these will not work if the [`withPositions`](./indexer/indexing.md#miscellaneous-options) index feature is disabled (enabled by default).

 ## Field Search